stuartellis/sve-personal-website/content/articles/copier-templates.md

 +++
-title = "Maintaining Projects with Copier Templates" slug = "copier-templates" draft = true date = "2026-05-31T20:31:00+01:00"
+categories = ["automation", "devops", "programming"] date = "2026-07-24T07:34:00+01:00"
-description = "Maintaining projects with Copier templates" categories = ["automation", "devops", "programming"] tags = ["automation", "devops"]
+description = "Maintaining projects with Copier templates" draft = true slug = "copier-templates" tags = ["automation", "devops"] title = "Maintaining Projects with Copier Templates"
 +++

-[Copier](https://copier.readthedocs.io/en/stable/) enables you to continuously update software projects from sets of templates, so that you can maintain consistent configuration across all of your projects.
+[Copier](https://copier.readthedocs.io/en/stable/) enables you to continuously update software projects from sets of templates, so that you can maintain consistent configurations across many projects.

 ## Running Copier

 > Copier requires Git for all operations.

 To run Copier on a development system, use a tool like [pipx](https://pipx.pypa.io/stable/) or [uv](https://docs.astral.sh/uv/).
 If you are using `uv`, call Copier with `uvx`:

 ```shell
 uvx copier copy git+https://github.com/my-username/copier-mynamespace-mytemplate my-project